Sucking a dummy can help relax and settle babies but many parents are concerned about the effect of a dummy on their child’s teeth and mouth.

 Long-term dummy use may lead to:

-- incorrect positioning of teeth – upper teeth may be pushed more forward than normal, or the top and bottom front teeth do not touch.
+- incorrect positioning of teeth – upper teeth may be pushed further forward than is ideal, or the top and bottom front teeth may not touch.
 This can change the way the teeth meet when the child bites and can also affect speech development, especially s and z sounds

 - speech and language problems – having a dummy in the mouth may delay children using sounds to communicate, and prevent them from exploring the full range of tongue movements required to make all the speech sounds